A few of the Montana Meth Project ads have serious examples of this (i.e. Bathtub, Laundromat, and That Guy).

 Picard: Are you still convinced he's me?
 Troi: Yes, but you're not convinced.
 Picard: Not in the slightest.
 Except for his features, there is nothing about him I find familiar!

 On Star Trek: Deep Space Nine ("Children of Time"), Dax's curiosity in some weird space anomaly accidentally caused the Defiant to crash-land on a planet.
-The descendants of the Defiant crew found a settlement on the planet's surface; hen Jadzia Dax died of old age, her symbiont was passed down to another (male) Trill, Yedrin, granting him the thoughts and memories of the Jadzia host.
+The descendants of the Defiant crew founded a settlement on the planet's surface; when Jadzia Dax died of old age, her symbiont was passed down to another (male) Trill, Yedrin, granting him the thoughts and memories of the Jadzia host.
 This gives Jadzia the unique experience (thanks to Timey-Wimey Ball) of confronting her future self and seeing the consequences of her mistake.

 In Star Trek: Voyager, as noted by Sf Debris, if you get more than one Janeway in the same room, they will inevitably begin to argue with each other.

 The Garfunkel And Oates song "29/31".
 It follows a woman at the ages of 29 and 31; her 29-year-old self is an idealisticNaïve Everygirl while her 31-year-old self is a cynicalDeadpan Snarker, having realized her life didn't go as well as she expected it to.
 Her older self (played by Riki) is annoyed by her younger self (played by Kate), while her younger self is horrified by what she has become.

 In Silent Hill 2 James stumbles into a room with a man in a chair, staring into a tv that has nothing on it.
 Upon examination, he looks and sees it's him, brutally murdered.◊ The creators said they put this there to scare players by showing that this could very well happen to James.